-During the period ended September 30, 2017, the Company entered into a 30-year lease with a company (the "Landlord") that is controlled by Dr. Avtar Dhillon, the Executive Chairman of the Company with respect to land in Metro Vancouver, British Columbia on which the Company is constructing its new production facility.
-During the three and nine months ended September 30, 2017, the Company paid to the Landlord \$86,471 (2016 - \$Nil) in rent, and a further \$196,391 utility deposit, refundable if usage minimum is met as expected by 2022.
-The Landlord also charged the Company \$144,979 during the three and nine months ended September 30, 2017 (2016 - \$Nil) for services related to construction of the Company's new facility.
-As of September 30, 2017, the Company owed \$83,623 (December 31, 2016 - \$Nil) to the Landlord.
+During the year ended December 31, 2017, the Company entered into a 30-year lease with a company (the "Landlord") that is controlled by Dr. Avtar Dhillon, the Executive Chairman of the Company with respect to land in Metro Vancouver, British Columbia on which the Company is constructing its new production facility.
+The lease amount of \$320,000 per annum was determined by an independent valuation.
+The Landlord also charged the Company \$238,603 during the year ended December 31, 2017 (2016 - \$Nil) for services related to construction of the Company's new facility.